-- · Minimising the number of machines/vehicles to be used - Ensuring all machinery and vehicles are maintained and serviced - Turning off machinery and vehicles when not in use - Fitting equipment with devices to minimise noise - Monitoring dust, noise and vibration to manage any potential impacts and change our work if required.
+- Minimising the number of machines/vehicles to be used - Ensuring all machinery and vehicles are maintained and serviced - Turning off machinery and vehicles when not in use - Fitting equipment with devices to minimise noise - Monitoring dust, noise and vibration to manage any potential impacts and change our work if required.

-To maintain safety during stringing works across the railway line, audible safety devices known as detonators may be used.
+Additionally, audible safety devices known as detonators may be used on the ARTC railway line during stringing work.
 These are standard rail safety measures and are only activated during construction hours if required.
-They produce a sound similar to firecrackers and are used to ensure worker safety.
-Their use is minimised wherever possible and part of ARTC's national safety protocols.
+They produce a brief sound similar to firecrackers and are used to ensure worker safety.
+Their use is minimised wherever possible and is part of ARTC's national safety protocols.